symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

         }
     }

-Menus are hierarchical, PHPCR-ODM is also hierarchical.
+Menus are hierarchical, PHPCR-ODM is also hierarchical and so lends itself well to this use case.

 Here you add an additional mapping, ``@Children``, which will cause PHPCR-ODM to populate the annotated property instance ``$children`` with the child documents of this document.

 The options are the options used by KnpMenu system when rendering the menu.
 The menu URL is inferred from the ``content`` option (note that you added the